directus/directus/docs/reference/authentication.md

 ```

-Note: The SDK cannot do browser redirects which some SSO providers require.
+Note: The SDK doesn't support browser redirects, which is required by some SSO providers.

 </template>
 </SnippetToggler>